Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

 Lending access for instructors:

-All instructors who teach IDeATe courses can borrow items from IDeATe Lending.
-Hours are posted at https://resources.ideate.cmu.edu/info/hours/.
+All instructors who teach IDeATe courses can borrow items from IDeATe Lending during hours of operation.
 We ask that you check items out through the lending system and not just walk out of Lending with them; otherwise, we may inadvertently report the items as stolen.
 Please be sure that your returned items are checked in and not just left outside the door to Lending.
-If Lending is closed, email help@ideate.cmu.edu, explain the circumstances and return the item when Lending reopens.
-If you know in advance that you will need an extended loan period on a particular item, please send an email to help@ideate.cmu.edu so we can make arrangements.
+If Lending is closed, items may be brought to our Admin Office, or, email help@ideate.cmu.edu, explain the circumstances and return the item when Lending reopens.
+If you know in advance that you will need an extended loan period on a particular item, please send an email to help@ideate.cmu.edu, and, demand permitting, we can usually make arrangements.

 Lending equipment and course reserves:

-If you have specialized equipment to be used exclusively by the students in your class, you can request the items be put in the course reserve section in Lending.
+If IDeATe has specialized equipment that you would like to be used exclusively by the students in your class, you can request the items be put in the course reserve section in Lending by emailing help@ideate.cmu.edu.
 These items will be loaned only to students on your course roster.
-It can take us several days to get items properly tagged and entered into the Lending system, so please work with help@ideate.cmu.edu in advance so we can have the items ready in time for your students.
+If IDeATe is purchasing new equipment, or if you are bringing in gear for lending, it can take us several days to get items properly tagged and entered into the Lending system.
+Please work with us in advance so we can have the items ready in time for your students.

 To request: